Aleeja137/Deductor_LoRea/README.md

 Contact: javier.alvez@ehu.eus (Javier Álvez), alejandro.perezc@ehu.eus (Alejandro Pérez), montserrat.hermo@ehu.eus (Montserrat Hermo), joseantonio.pascual@ehu.eus (Jose A. Pascual)

 ## Functionalites
-- Unification without exceptions
+- Unification of pairs of equality constraints represented as matrices (M1 and M2) created from the domains COM (problem 123) and AGT (problem 007) of TPTP (www.tptp.org).
-- M1 and M2 can have different number of columns, the mapping on *M3.csv files will indicate relationship between their schemas
+- Checking the result (against M3).

 ## Compilation
 `gcc -o c core.c -Wall -Wextra -g -O0 structures.c perf_hash.c -D[COM|AGT] -lm`
 `gcc -o c core.c -Wall -Wextra -O3 structures.c perf_hash.c -D[COM|AGT] -lm`

 ## Use
 Note that currently there are two types of tests, from COM or AGT.
-To use the code in each type of test, the binary must be compiled with the correct flag declared (-DAGT or -DCOM)
+To use the code in each type of test, the binary must be compiled with the correct flag declared (-DAGT or -DCOM).
+This is because in order to speed up the problem reading from files, a perfect hash is used, and that hash is built from COM or AGT symbol signature respectively.
 `./c /path/to/testXXM1.csv /path/to/testXXM2.csv /path/to/testXXM3.csv [verbose]`

 ## Extended use
-Can call execute_triplets to find and execute all M1,M2 and M3 triplets within a given folder.
+The `execute_triplets.sh` script provides and easy way to execute all tests composed by M1,M2 and M3 triplets within a folder.
 Results will be with no verbose by default (recommended), so times will show in a neat csv style file:

 `./execute_triplets.sh /path/to/folder`
 `nohup [time] ./execute_triplets.sh /path/COM123+1 > res_COM.csv 2>&1 &`